WebAssembly/spec/proposals/branch-hinting/Overview.md

 * a single 0 byte
 * a vector of *branch hints* for the function.

+Elements of the *function hints* vector must appear in increasing function index order, and a function index can appear at most once.

 Each *branch hint* structure consists of

 * a u32 indicating the meaning of the hint: